 - Requesting relevant certifications;

 - Conducting inspections and/or audits;

-- Accepting third-party audits;
+- Accepting third-party audits:

-- Flight monitoring;

-- Assessing other relevant safety indicators.
+- Flight monitoring; - Assessing other relevant safety indicators.

 IOSA registration indicates that an operator has undergone a third-party operational audit and is in conformity with internationally recognized standards.
-Registration annotations should be reviewed and considered by the Operator when using IOSA registration as a means to monitor other operators.